This post may contain affiliate links. Read my whole disclosure here.

 If you like this idea and you want to try it with your kids, here are a few steps to follow to put it into practice:

-- Decide how many coupons you want to offer your kids every week, then print them.
-(For siblings you can personalize the coupons by adding their names on the blue space on the right side of the coupon.
+- Decide how many coupons you want to offer your kids every week.
+(For siblings you can personalize the coupons by adding their names on them.)

 - Decide on a specific time every week when you will offer them to your kids.
 If you host a weekly family meeting, you can use that opportunity to hand them the coupons.
 If not, you can set a reminder on your phone every Sunday evening and give them the weekly coupons then.